 - Why not take a virtual tour of 12 famous museums (34 more here!)

-- If you’ve been meaning to make eco-bricks now’s your chance – you can join the new Newbury Ecobrickers facebook group
+- Start making eco-bricks – and join Newbury Ecobrickers facebook group

 - Research your family tree

 - Coin and Stamps – what treasures can you find in your attic?